mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 ## UNCLE VLEN BACKETT

 Some people are only at home when travelling and Vlen is one of these restless souls.
 He might visit his homeworld of Alell (in the Regina subsector of the Spinward Marches) for a few weeks or even a month or two, delighting friends and family with tales of distant planets and exotic cultures, but then the wanderlust would take hold once more and he'd be off again.
-He was a charming old rogue – more staid relatives might disapprove of him and his questionable, unreliable ways but he was every child's favourite uncle.
+He was a charming old rogue – more staid relatives might disapprove of him and his questionable, unreliable ways but he was every child's favorite uncle.

 No-one was ever sure what Uncle Vlen did or if he was just a drifter amid the stars.
 Sometimes, he worked on tramp traders or signed on as a deckhand on freighters, yet he also dabbled in archaeology and journalism and... well, he never liked to talk about it but Vlen had quite a collection of firearms and could handle himself in a fight.
 He also had a lot of strange friends - mostly other space voyagers but he also received irregular communications from scientists, naval officers, corporate oligarchs, even high nobility.
 On at least one occasion, Vargr from outside the Imperium travelled hundreds of parsecs to consult with Vlen Backett.